willkotheimer/Smooches-Inc/README.md

 ## Features

-Smootches Inc allows users to request tasks from another person, who reciprocally can request tasks from them.
+Smooches Inc allows users to request tasks from another person, who reciprocally can request tasks from them.
 It is set up like an ecommerce app (payments are hearts) but the analogy breaks down there.
 It should be seen a cooperative and useful way to communicate, rather than a quid pro quo.
 The user will have the following screens:

 - Splash Page / User login page